-- 6.3 The reasons for the significant movement included in the summary above are as follows: - Employee Costs The budget assumes 2% turnover for employee costs per annum.
-A higher level of turnover saving has been achieved in the year and this is largely due to a number of vacant posts within services.
-Some underspends have been offset by overtime or the use of external support including agency staffing.
-In addition there has been underspending on training in the year, some of which has been carried forward to 2016/17. - Premises The significant variances under this heading are in relation to coast protection and the timing of the repair works. - Supplies and Services The significant movements against the budgets for supplies and services include bad debts provision, printing and postage mainly in relation to elections in the year. - Capital Financing Costs The variance reflects the timing of housing capital programme schemes that are treated as 'revenue expenditure funded from capital under statute' (REFCUS).
-This represents revenue expenditure which is funded from capital but does not result in a tangible fixed asset for the Authority, for example housing grants and loans.
-This variance will be reversed out as it does not have an impact on the bottom line i.e. the amount funded from grants and the council taxpayer. - Income The most significant income variances for the year are due to additional VAT shelter income, car parking fee income, planning income, grants received and benefits subsidy income, the latter is matched by benefits payments included under the transfer payments heading. - 6.4 At a service level the following provides some commentary on the more significant year end variances compared to the budget that are reported in the 2015/16 accounts; - Car Parking An overall saving of £206,297 against the budget was achieved in the year.
-Additional income from pay and display fees above the level budgeted accounts for £162,748, the remainder of the variance reflects a number of smaller movements against the budget including additional season ticket income, a reduction in excess charge income and a saving in the management fee. - Coast Protection The revenue sea defences budget was underspent in the year by £114,621 although this has been used to finance coastal capital works in the year. - VAT Shelter Additional VAT shelter receipt of £164k compared to the budget was received in the year which has been transferred to the capital projects reserve. - Community and Localism The service reported a year end underspend of £301k which included some uncommitted and unclaimed big society fund grants.
+- 6.3 The reasons for some of the more significant movements included in the summary above is as follows: - Employee Costs The budget assumes 2% turnover for employee costs per annum.
+A higher level of turnover saving has been achieved in the year and this is largely due to a number of vacant posts within services and the management restructure undertaken during the year, although some of these underspends have been offset by overtime and new appointment advertising costs which are not normally budgeted for separately. - Premises The significant variances under this heading include works undertaken following the storm surge in January 2017, it is anticipated that a large proportion of these will be recovered through insurance claims.
+Reactive repairs and maintenance works to the Council's property assets also account for a proportion of the variance. - Supplies and Services The significant movements against the budgets for supplies and services include movement in the provision for bad and doubtful debts which is not budgeted for at service level and external printing and stationery costs relating to elections. - Capital Financing Costs The variance reflects the timing of capital programme schemes that were budgeted to be funded from the Capital Projects Reserve.
+This includes slippage in the Housing Capital Programme. - Income The most significant income variances for the year are due to additional VAT shelter income, car parking fee income, and benefits subsidy income, the latter is matched by benefits payments included under the transfer payments heading, along with variances in respect of planning income. - 6.4 At a service level the following provides some commentary on the more significant year end variances compared to the budget that are reported in the 2016/17 accounts; - Car Parking An overall saving of £99k against the budget was achieved in the year.
+This was mainly due to additional income from pay and display fees above the level budgeted and savings from the management contract, partly offset by additional repairs and maintenance expenditure. - Housing Strategy Additional VAT shelter receipts of £143k compared to the budget was received in the year and has been transferred to the Capital Projects Reserve. - Community and Localism The service reported a year end underspend of £166k which included some uncommitted and unclaimed Big Society fund grants.
 Where grant conditions have remained unmet at the year end the grant remains unclaimed although the amounts will be carried forward in an earmarked reserve.
-There are also a number of grants received in the year for which expenditure has not yet been incurred, for example Youth Advisory Board.
+There are also a number of grants received in the year for which expenditure has not yet been incurred. - Benefits Administration Within the service there was a higher level of staff turnover in the year than budgeted and additional Benefits Administration grant was received from Department for Works and Pensions (DWP) in excess of the level budgeted.
+Overall the service contributed a net underspend of £209k for the year.